 Note that while there was also a Bowman baseball card set produced in 1955, Clemente had contractual rights cornered by Topps and was not included in the 1955 Bowman set.

-1955 Topps Baseball #164 Roberto Clemente Rookie Card Graded SGC 1 Centered
+1955 Topps Baseball #164 Roberto Clemente Rookie Card Graded PSA 1.5

-1955 Topps #164 Roberto Clemente PSA 3 Rookie RC
+1955 Topps #164 Roberto Clemente Rookie PSA 2 Good HOF

 19. 1952 Topps Willie Mays #261

 Although not his true rookie card, the 1952 Topps Willie Mays card is the first Topps card to feature Mays and is one of the most popular baseball cards in the hobby.
-The card isn’t truly scarce, PSA notes that over it has graded over 1600 cards, yet it is pretty rare to find one in mint condition, as only 13 have garnered a PSA 9 grade, with only one perfect 10.
+The card isn’t truly scarce.
+PSA notes that it has graded over 1600 cards, yet it is rare to find one in mint condition, as only 13 have garnered a PSA 9 grade, with only one perfect 10.

 High-grade versions of the card have reached monumental sales records in recent years.
 Five PSA 9 versions of the Mays card were sold in 2017, with prices ranging from $235,000 to $478,000.

-Several recent sales in 2021 of PSA 8 copies eclipsed the $200K mark.
+Several recent sales in 2021 and 2022 of PSA 8 copies eclipsed the $200K mark.

 20. 1948 Leaf Jackie Robinson RC #79